robiverdev/platformergame/README.md

 1. Clone or download this repository.
 2. Install LÖVE (if you don’t have it).
-3. Place the Windfield library inside a `libraries/` folder in your project directory (as shown in the code).
+3. Place all additional libraries inside a `libraries/` folder in your project directory (as shown in the code).

 ---